 Here are 10 wonderful tips to create stress-free floral photographs.

-It’s ideal to wait for a cloudy day to get started with your flower photography.
+It’s ideal to wait for a cloudy day to get your floral photos.

-Tip – If your time is limited though and you’ve only got sunny days to shoot on then consider placing a bedsheet in the path of the light to diffuse the intensity.
+Tip – If you’re time is limited though and you’ve only got sunny days to shoot on then consider placing a bedsheet in the path of the light to diffuse the intensity.

 To complement soft lighting reduce the depth of field by opening your aperture to f/4 or wider.